simon-wenmouth/dealerships/README.rst

   Initial revision of dealership list that are hosted by Cobalt Nitra (4721 sites).

 * 2015-06-06
-  Initial revision of dealership list that are hosted by Clickmotive (2471 sites).
+  - Initial revision of dealership list that are hosted by Clickmotive (2471 sites).
+  - Initial revision of dealership list that are hosted by Dealer.com (9731 sites).